fortinet-solutions-cse/fortistacks/docs/index.md

-# Fortistacks 2.0
+# Fortistacks

-Fortistacks is a collection of examples, scripts and documentation to use [Fortinet](http://fortinet.com) products in Clouds/fully automated environments.
+Fortistacks is a collection of examples, scripts and documentation to use [Fortinet](http://fortinet.com) products in Clouds/NFV and fully automated environments.

 Initial focus is on OpenStack, more to come.